UncleRazavi/UncleRazavi.github.io/_posts/2025-09-22-my-first-blog.md

 # What Is the Mind, and How Is It Linked to the Body?

-The link between the mind and body—more particularly the brain—has confused philosophers and scientists for centuries.
+The link between the mind and body more particularly the brain—has confused philosophers and scientists for centuries.
 At the center of this debate is a defining question: **What is the mind, and how does it link with our physical body?** Different hypotheses have been put forward over time to explain this perplexing link, each giving new insights and giving rise to more questions.

 ---